 Understanding Lath and Plaster: A Heritage Building Technique

 Lath and plaster, a construction method that dates back to the 1700s, represents a fascinating blend of craftsmanship and durability that continues to influence modern building practices.
 This time-honoured technique involves creating sturdy, long-lasting walls using wooden strips (laths) covered with multiple layers of plaster.
-While its popularity peaked between the 18th and early 20th centuries, recent trends show a 20% increase in demand for traditional plastering methods in heritage renovations and high-end new builds across the UK.
+While its popularity peaked between the 18th and early 20th centuries, recent trends show a 24% increase in demand for traditional plastering methods in heritage renovations and high-end new builds across the UK as of 2026, according to data from the Royal Institution of Chartered Surveyors.

 The Traditional Process